Best Time to Release Music for Maximum Impact

 How Streaming Algorithms Changed Everything

-The best time to release music isn't about when people might be browsing a record store anymore.
-It's about feeding the data-hungry algorithms on platforms like Spotify and Apple Music at the exact moment they'll pay the most attention.
+The best time to release music isn't about catching someone browsing a record store anymore.
+It's about delivering the right engagement signals to streaming platform algorithms at the exact moment they're evaluating your track.

 The Power of First-Day Data